flutter/website/src/development/add-to-app/ios/add-flutter-screen.md

   override func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool {
     // Runs the default Dart entrypoint with a default Flutter route. flutterEngine.run();
-    // Used to connect plugins (only if you have plugins with iOS platform code).
+    // Connects plugins with iOS platform code to this app.
     GeneratedPluginRegistrant.register(with: self.flutterEngine);
     return super.application(application, didFinishLaunchingWithOptions: launchOptions);
   }
 }
 ```
 {% sample UIKit-ObjC %}

-As an example, we demonstrate creating a
+In this example, we create a `FlutterEngine`
-`FlutterEngine`, exposed as a property, on app startup in
-the app delegate.
+object inside a SwiftUI `ObservableObject`.
+We then pass this `FlutterEngine` into a
+`ContentView` using the `environmentObject()` property.

 **In `AppDelegate.h`:**